Oblivious Fronthaul-Constrained Relay for a Gaussian Channel: water-pouring with the optimal quantizer

-In stark contrast to classical water-pouring \cite{bib.cover_and_thomas} and \cite{DBLP:journals/corr/KipnisEG16}, the optimal solution will be discontinuous frequently.
-An outstanding example is $H(f)$ constant over $f$, sufficient SNR and rather low $C$.
-In this case an attempt to use frequency-constant $S_x(f)$, $C(f)$ will place us in the non-concave region and a better performing solution will use only part of the available spectra to utilize the available bits better by transmitting less information about the channel noise, and since $C(f)$ and $S(f)$ will never fall gradually down to zero, the transition will have always an abrupt part.
+In stark contrast to classical water-pouring~\cite{DBLP:journals/corr/KipnisEG16} and \cite{bib.cover_and_thomas}, the optimal solution will frequently be discontinuous.
+As shown in Fig.~\ref{fig:unified_plot_concave_psi}, zero resources is a singular point inside the non-concave region.
+Since $C(f)$ and $S(f)$ can never drop gradually down to zero, the transition will always have an abrupt part.

-Figure \ref{fig:MUIvsB} demonstrates this idea.
-Assuming a flat channel(i.e $H(f) = 1$).
-For a given total power $P = 2[Watt]$ and capacity $C = 0.5[nats/sec]$ we calculated the Mutual Information Rate when distributing the power and bit-rate uniformly over the bandwidth $B$. \beqd{ I \left[ S_x(f),C(f) \right] = B\log\left[\frac{1+P/B}{1+P/Be^{\frac{-C}{B}}}\right] } It is clear that the best course would not be to spread the power and bit-rate all over the spectrum.
+A simple example is the case where H(f) is constant over $f$, the SNR is sufficient and C is rather low.
+In this case an attempt to use frequency-constant $S(f)$ and $C(f)$ will place us in the non-concave region; a better solution will use only part of the available spectrum and utilize the available nats better by transmitting less information about the channel noise (see similar behavior in~\cite{siddhart2011}).
+Fig. \ref{fig:MUIvsB} demonstrates this idea, assuming a flat channel (i.e. $H(f) = 1$).
+For a given total power $P = 2[Watt]$ , capacity $C = 0.5[nats/sec]$ and allocated user's bandwidth $W = 100[Hz]$, we calculated the mutual information rate when distributing the power and bit-rate uniformly over the bandwidth $B$ used: \nfigSing{graphics/uniform_chan}{Information rate as a function of allocated bandwidth.}{fig:MUIvsB} \beqdn{ I \left[ S(f),C(f) \right] = B\log\left[\frac{1+P/B}{1+P/Be^{\frac{-C}{B}}}\right] .} It is clear that the best course would be to use only part of the spectrum, namely $B/W \approx 0.3[\%]$, which is the maximum of the oblivious curve (blue).

-\section{Numerical Analysis}
+\subsection{Numerical Analysis}

-The algorithm has been tested for different types of channels(assigned as "Channel A") of the form $H_A(f) \equiv \alpha_1N(f_1,1) + \alpha_2N(f_2,1)$ (when $N(\mu,\sigma^2)$ is the Gaussian curve) with $P = 100 , C = 9[nats/sec]$.We also tested the ``reciprocal'' channel - assigned as "channel B" (i.e, $H_B(f) = max[H_A(f)] - H_A(f)$ ) In each scenario, we've compared the overall information rate using the following algorithms: \begin{itemize} \item The proposed algorithm \item Uniform allocation of rate and power \item Classical water pouring as presented in \cite{bib.shannon_basic}, for the case of $C\rightarrow\infty$ \item ``Limited Rate Water Pouring'', which is: \begin{enumerate} \item Calculate $S_x(f)$ using the classical water pouring approach. \item The allocated rate is: $ C(f) = \frac{C}{P}S_x(f)$ \end{enumerate} \end{itemize}
+The proposed method has been applied on different types of channels (denoted as ``Channel A'') of the form $H_A(f) \equiv \alpha_1N(f_1,1) + \alpha_2N(f_2,1)$. $N(\mu,\sigma^2)$ is the Gaussian curve with $P = 100[Watt]$ and $C = 9[nats/sec]$, while $W = 10[Hz]$ is the allocated user bandwidth.
+We also tested the ``reciprocal'' channel - denoted as ``Channel B'' (i.e, $H_B(f) = max[H_A(f)] - H_A(f)$).
+In each scenario, we compared the overall information rate using the following methods: \begin{itemize} \item The proposed method \item Uniform allocation of rate and power \item Classical water-pouring, as presented in \cite{bib.shannon_basic}, for the case of $C\rightarrow\infty$ \item ``Limited-Rate Water-Pouring'', which is: \begin{enumerate} \item Calculate $S(f)$ using the classical water-pouring approach. \item The allocated rate is: $ C(f) = \frac{C}{P}S(f)$. \end{enumerate} \end{itemize}